The City of Karratha Ranger Services can be contacted 24/7 on 9186 8555.

 Camping is available at 40 Mile (Gnoorea Point) Nature Based Campsite and at Cleaverville Naturebased Campsite.
 Read more about Camping in the City of Karratha here.

 The Cat Act 2011 requires that all cats over the age of six months must be sterilised, microchipped and registered with their relevant local government.
-Read more about cat control and information here.
+Read more about cat registration and information here.

 Responsible cat ownership: